Multiple Riders, No Helmet and Faster ATVs Contribute to Child Injuries

 All children treated for ATV injuries had been driving adult sized-ATVs, said Dr. Charles A. Jennissen, lead author of the study.

-“The epidemic of ATV-related injuries can be attributed, at least in part, to the vehicles’ increasing popularity,” said Dr. Jennissen, in a news release, nothing the number of ATVs in the U.S. has tripled to 10.2 million, more than triple the number from the previous decade.
+“The epidemic of ATV-related injuries can be attributed, at least in part, to the vehicles’ increasing popularity,” said Dr. Jennissen, in a news release, noting the number of ATVs in the U.S. has tripled to 10.2 million, more than triple the number from the previous decade.

 While most ATVs are designed for adults, children are often allowed to drive them and typically do so without wearing a helmet or riding with passengers.